khaliqzohaib92/UMLChart/README.md

   <img src="https://github.com/khaliqzohaib92/UMLChart/blob/master/project_gif/umlchart_line_rotate.gif" width="600" height="auto" align="center"/>
 </h1>

-Rotating the lines head with a precise angle as user drag it around was challanging because there was no detection of click on the line by Paper.js.
+Rotating the lines head with a precise angle as user drag it around was challanging.

 Approach to solve this was: